The Basic Rules of Roulette

 Inside Bets — Complete Guide

 Inside bets are placed on the number grid itself — on specific numbers or the lines between them.
-They cover fewer numbers, win less frequently, but pay significantly more when they do win.
-Every inside bet carries the same 2.70% house edge on a European wheel — the difference between them is purely risk profile and payout size.
+They cover fewer numbers, win less frequently, but pay significantly more when they hit.
+Every inside bet carries the same 2.70% house edge on a European wheel — the difference is purely risk profile and payout size.
+See the full roulette odds and payouts table for every bet combination compared side by side.

 Straight Up

 A bet on a single number.
 Place your chip in the centre of any numbered square, including 0.
 Pays 35:1.
 Win probability: 2.70% (1 in 37).
-This is the highest-paying and lowest-probability bet on the table — it wins roughly once every 37 spins on average.
+The highest-paying and lowest-probability bet on the table.

 Split Bet

 A bet on two adjacent numbers.
-Place your chip on the line separating any two numbers that share a border on the betting grid — either horizontally or vertically adjacent.
+Place your chip on the line separating any two numbers that share a border — horizontally or vertically.
 Pays 17:1.
 Win probability: 5.41%.

 Street Bet

 A bet on three consecutive numbers in a horizontal row.
-Place your chip on the outer edge of the row — for example, at the edge of the 1-2-3 row.
+Place your chip on the outer edge of the row.
 Pays 11:1.
 Win probability: 8.11%.
 There are 12 possible street bets on a European layout.

 Corner Bet (Square Bet)

-A bet on four numbers that form a square on the betting grid.
-Place your chip at the intersection point where all four numbers meet.
+A bet on four numbers forming a square on the grid.
+Place your chip at the centre intersection of all four numbers.
 Pays 8:1.
 Win probability: 10.81%.
-For example, the corner of 1, 2, 4, and 5.

 Trio Bet

-A three-number bet that includes zero.
-Only two combinations are possible: 0-1-2 or 0-2-3.
+A three-number bet including zero — only two combinations possible: 0-1-2 or 0-2-3.
 Place the chip at the intersection of 0 and the two numbers.
 Pays 11:1.
-This bet is only available on European and French wheels — not American, because the layout is different.
+European and French only — not available on American wheels.

 Six Line (Double Street)

 A bet on six numbers across two adjacent rows.
-Place your chip at the outer edge of the two rows where they meet.
+Place your chip at the outer edge where the two rows meet.
 Pays 5:1.
 Win probability: 16.22%.
-The six line is popular because it covers nearly one-sixth of the wheel and pays a meaningful multiple — it is frequently used as part of combination betting strategies.
+Popular in combination betting strategies — see the full roulette payouts breakdown for how the Six Line compares to other inside bets.

 |---|---|---|---|---|